 After trying to get into the server for a long long time, Nilesy lags and is killed by Sjin within the first few seconds of the match.

 The character introductions, Duncan plays a gnome who was charged by a friend to deliver a ring of power to a volcano (Simon notes he feels like he's heard this before), but decided to smother his friend in his sleep and take the ring for himself.
 Sips is a (female) orcish bard who ascended from hell through the power of her songs, and wears nothing but tassels on her chest.
-Sjin is a rat king, who's a literal half-rat... and is adventuring with his rat father.
+Sjin is a rat king, flushed into the sewers by his elven parents... and is adventuring with his rat father.
 And Simon, naturally, is Honeydew by any other name, except since he rolled exceptionally poor on his intellect score, he's a complete moron.

 The escapades of Sips' buxom orcish bard in the owl-centric town of Wook, which includes charming a seller of owl-related merchandise unconscious (after selling him her tassel pasties), stealing his cart, and getting past a nudity-banning tavern bouncer by claiming Duncan's gnomish wizard as her baby and breast feeding him at Simon's suggestion.